-Reviews

-Words Up to 9,600 words (8 typeset journal pages including tables/figures)

-Abstract Up to 400 words.
+Reviews Words Up to 9,600 words (8 typeset journal pages including tables/figures) Abstract Up to 400 words.
 Free form.

-Structure Free style, followed by (Acknowledgments), Funding, Author Contributions,

-Disclosure Statement, References, and Legends

-References Up to 50

-Table/Figure Up to 8 in total

-Original Articles

-Words Up to 7,200 words (6 typeset journal pages including tables/figures)

-Abstract Up to 400 words.
-Structured with the subheads of Objective, Methods,

-Results, Conclusion.

-Structure Abstract, Introduction, Material and Methods, Results, Discussion,

-Conclusion, (Acknowledgments), Funding, Author Contributions, Disclosure

-Statement, References, and Legends

-References Up to 30

-Table/Figure Up to 6 in total

-Case Reports

-Words Up to 6,000 words (5 typeset journal pages including tables/figures)

-Abstract Up to 250 words.
-Structured with the subheads of Objective, Case

-Presentation(s), Conclusion.

-Structure Abstract, Introduction, Case Presentation(s), Discussion, Conclusion,

-(Acknowledgments), Funding, Author Contributions, Disclosure Statement,

-References, and Legends
+Structure Free style, followed by (Acknowledgments), Declarations (including Ethics approval and consent to participate, Consent for publication, Data availability, Funding, Author Contributions, Disclosure Statement), References, and Legends References Up to 50 Table/Figure Up to 8 in total Original Articles Words Up to 7,200 words (6 typeset journal pages including tables/figures) Abstract Up to 400 words.
+Structured with the subheads of Objective, Methods, Results, Conclusion.
+Structure Abstract, Introduction, Material and Methods, Results, Discussion, Conclusion, (Acknowledgments), Declarations (including Ethics approval and consent to participate, Consent for publication, Data availability, Funding, Author Contributions, Disclosure Statement), References, and Legends References Up to 30 Table/Figure Up to 6 in total Case Reports Words Up to 6,000 words (5 typeset journal pages including tables/figures) Abstract Up to 250 words.
+Structured with the subheads of Objective, Case Presentation(s), Conclusion.
+Structure Abstract, Introduction, Case Presentation(s), Discussion, Conclusion, (Acknowledgments), Declarations (including Ethics approval and consent to participate, Consent for publication, Data availability, Funding, Author Contributions, Disclosure Statement), References, and Legends

 References Up to 20

 Table/Figure Up to 3 in total

 How to Do Its

 Words Up to 6,000 words (5 typeset journal pages including tables/figures)

 Abstract Up to 250 words.
 Structured with the subheadings of Objective, Case

 Presentation(s), Conclusion.

 Structure Abstract, Introduction, Case Presentation(s), Discussion, Conclusion,

+(Acknowledgments), Declarations (including Ethics approval and consent to

-(Acknowledgments), Funding, Author Contributions, Disclosure Statement,
+participate, Consent for publication, Data availability, Funding, Author Contributions,

-References, and Legends
+Disclosure Statement), References, and Legends

 References Up to 20

 Table/Figure Up to 3 in total

 Imaging Flashlights

 Words Up to 250 words (1 typeset journal page including a figure)

 Abstract not required

 Structure Main text (using sections of the author's choice), (Acknowledgments),

+Declarations (including Ethics approval and consent to participate, Consent

-Funding, Author Contributions, Disclosure Statement, References, and
+for publication, Data availability, Funding, Author Contributions, Disclosure

-Legends.
+Statement), References, and Legends.

 References Up to 3

 Figure Up to 1 in total

 Letter to the Editor

 Words Up to 400 words (1.5 typeset journal pages including a table/figure)

 Abstract not required

 Structure Main text (using sections of the author's choice), (Acknowledgments),

 Funding, Author Contributions, Disclosure Statement, References, and

 Legends.

 References Up to 5

 Table/Figure Up to 1 in total